JF002/cfGUI/README.md

 **NOTE : ** This project was built with version 0.1.9 of M5STack.
 Since then, a little change has been made on method DrawBitmap which is not compatible with this version of cfGUI.
 Until I write a fix, you should use version 0.1.9 of M5Stack.

-Here is an example of `platform.ini` file:
+Here is an example of `platformio.ini` file:

 ```
 [env:m5stack-core-esp32]